trevor-harris/trevor-harris.github.io/_pages/teaching.md

 __STAT 421:__ Machine Learning

+Covers classical machine learning algorithms and modern deep learning algorithms such as MLPs, CNNs, LSTMS with a focus on implementation, optimization, and applications to real data using Python.

 __STAT 600:__ Computational Statistics and reproducible computations

+Derivation and implementation of classic statistical compution algorithms including k-Means, multi-target logistic regression, and LASSO with a focus optimized and reproducible code.

 ## University of Illinios at Urbana-Champaign
 __STAT 400:__ Statistics and Probability 1